mvolkmann/blog/src/swift/swift-lang.md

 Definitions of both classes and structs can be nested inside each other to limit their visibility and/or scope their names.

+## Value vs. Reference Types

+Instances of value types are stored on a stack and there is a separate stack for each thread.
+Value types include `struct`, `enum`, `Bool`, `Int`, `Float`, `Double`, `String`, `Date`, and many more.
+Value types are thread-safe so there are no concurrent access issues.
+Accessing these is faster than accessing reference types.
+When an instance is assigned to another variable or passed to a function, a copy-on-write copy is created.

+Instances of reference types are stored on the heap which is shared by all threads.
+Reference types include `function`, `class`, and `actor`.
+Reference types are not thread-safe.
+If multiple threads might access instances then steps must be taken to synchronize access.

 ## Initializers

 Structs and classes can define `init` methods